Chamber vs Deadlock matchup in Valorant

 Sentinel vs Sentinel Dynamics

 Both Chamber and Deadlock fill the Sentinel role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Sentinel performs better in direct competition.
-Our data clearly indicates Deadlock is the stronger Sentinel pick when these agents face each other.
+Our data clearly indicates Chamber is the stronger Sentinel pick when these agents face each other.

 In Sentinel vs Sentinel encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Deadlock's statistical advantage suggests their specific Sentinel kit translates slightly better to winning these mirror encounters.
+Chamber's statistical advantage suggests their specific Sentinel kit translates slightly better to winning these mirror encounters.

-Chamber has favorable matchups against 17 agents and unfavorable matchups against 10 agents in Valorant.
-Chamber's strongest matchup is against Harbor with a 100.0% win rate.
-The most challenging matchup is Breach at 33.3% win rate.
+Chamber has favorable matchups against 19 agents and unfavorable matchups against 8 agents in Valorant.
+Chamber's strongest matchup is against Harbor with a 87.5% win rate.
+The most challenging matchup is Gekko at 40.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Chamber matchup win rates and combat stats in Valorant (Patch 12.01)
+Chamber matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent